Now is the time to try new things.

-Starting fresh in Term 2, you may be thinking of ways to improve on your marks from first term and to engage differently with your learning.
-Many classes include participation as a part of your final grade, and a good mark on this component can be the difference between one grade and the next.
+Starting the school year fresh this September, you may be thinking of ways to engage differently with your learning after a year of studying online.
+Many classes include participation as a part of your final grade, and a good mark on this component can contribute to the difference between one letter grade and the next.

 This can feel intimidating at first, but with some practice and a dash of courage, you may soon see the benefits that actively engaging in class can have on your learning—and on your grades.